-Thursday, January 11, 2018, 9:00 AM - With a severe blast of Arctic cold pushing down over most of Canada for weeks, the comparisons with Mars started popping up again.
+Wednesday, January 30, 2019, 8:20 PM - With a severe blast of Arctic cold pushing down over most of Canada this week, the comparisons with Mars have started popping up again.
 Is this for real, though?
 Is it really as cold as Mars across parts of Canada?
 Well, yes, and no. Let's break it down.

 The Rover Environmental Monitoring Station (REMS) is a pair of sensors, positioned on Curiosity's mast, that gather weather data, and we can see daily records of air temperature, ground temperature, UV radiation and atmospheric pressure from REMS.
 The instrument also gathers humidity data, which is used in scientific research, and it was designed to measure wind direction and speed as well, but damage to one of the two sensors during landing prevents reliable wind measurements.

 Curiosity's REMS instrument, located on its mast, measures weather data on the surface of Mars.
 Credit: NASA/JPL/Scott Sutherland

 Curiosity records both air and ground temperature separately, by directly sensing the air around the REMS instrument, about 2 metres above the ground, and by measuring the infrared radiation emitted by the ground.
 It does this to keep a running track of them both, as there is typically a significant difference between these two values, especially during the day.

 On Mars, the ground and air are heated by the same processes we see in action here on Earth.
 Sunlight directly warms the ground.
 That heat is directly transferred to the air molecules closest to the ground, which sets up convection in the air, while the ground also emits infrared radiation, which is absorbed by greenhouse gases in the air.